damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 - the type of contract required (employee or contractor; BV or Inc) is clarified by the guideline on the [Contracts page](https://about.gitlab.com/handbook/contracts).
 - Onboarding info for the PeopleOps system, BambooHR, can be found on the [PeopleOps](/handbook/people-operations) page.
+- All information regarding compensation in Workable should be visible to hiring manager only.

 ## Closing a vacancy
 <a name="closing-vacancy"></a>